-At the end of the week, we saw the results from Canadian retail sales (excluding autos), which were slightly weaker than last month (current: 2.1%, previous: 2.9%).
+At the end of the week, we saw results from Canadian retail sales (excluding autos), which were slightly weaker than last month (current: 2.1 %, previous: 2.9 %).

 The Canadian economy has reopened after the January and February quarantine.
-Signs of growth in March are positive.
-What is worrying is that new vehicle sales are down 11% compared to 2/2021.
+Signs of March growth are positive.
+What's worrisome is new vehicle sales, down 11 % compared to 2/2021.

 Last week also offered us some interesting Consumer Price Index (CPI) and Purchasing Managers' Index (PMI) numbers from the euro area.